mjordan/islandora_feeds/modules/islandora_feeds_derivs/README.md

 ```
 If your stylesheet doesn't contain these elements, a default DSID of 'NONEPROVIDED' and a default datastream label of 'None provided' will be used.
 Also, since the OBJ datastream's XML uses 'fielddata' as its document element, your stylesheet's XPath queries should be relative to that element.

-Finally, since your stylesheets need to live inside the Feeds Deriv's 'xml' directory, alway keep backups so they don't get accidently deleted during upgrade.
+Finally, since your stylesheets need to live inside the Feeds Deriv's /xml directory, alway keep backups so they don't get accidently deleted during upgrade.

 ## Troubleshooting/issues/feedback